 The client lives in an incredibly remote location in the Scottish Highlands and relies on their off-grid power system to provide electricity to their farm.
 Their old generator and batteries were still in working order however, they were taking 2-3 hours to recharge at night.
 As such, they decided it was time to upgrade their system in order for them to benefit from new efficient technologies that would not only prove to be even more reliable and environmentally friendly, but also help save them money.

 Their options were to either remain off-grid but to find a new modern solution that would be easier to manage and much more powerful, or to make the move on to the National Grid.
-However, moving to the National Grid would require numerous power pylons and a rather large investment of around £30-40k, not to mention a great deal of upheaval.
+However, moving to the National Grid would require numerous power pylons and a rather large investment, not to mention a great deal of upheaval.

 Having come across an advert in a farmer’s magazine for Powerguard, they decided to engage with us to assess their needs and come up with a solution.
 They obtained details from us about our solutions and as advocates of off-grid and renewable power, they opted for a new off-grid generator, dry batteries and wind turbine.